Rahul-Singh-59/Rsrebel/README.md

-- 👋 Hi, I’m @Rsrebel (Rahul Singh) , a B.com Graduate want to work with MNC to enhance my skills and knowledge and provide them their desired results
+- 👋 Hi, I’m @Rsrebel (Rahul Singh) , a commerce graduate who is willing to work in a data analytics field and wants to learn and grow.
-- 👀 I’m interested to be a business or data analyst, that's why I am learning the relevant skills and gaining Knowledge regarding data analytics
+- 👀 I’m interested to be a business or data analyst, that's why I am learning the relevant skills and gaining knowledge regarding data analytics
 - 👀I am a good candidate who likes to accept challenges, learn new things, be a nice team member,be a key player, do hard work and a lot more.